DominicSimpson/climate-change-ml/README.md

 ![Image](https://github.com/user-attachments/assets/e33472fc-3eb2-401f-b7a1-b443493c2e6a)

 ### Exposition:
-For this hackaton project, "From Data to Insights to Predictions", and for my first Machine Learning (ML) project, my interest in climate change has led me to choose the following dataset from Kaggle: https://www.kaggle.com/datasets/bhadramohit/climate-change-dataset/data
+For this hackathon project, "From Data to Insights to Predictions", and for my first Machine Learning (ML) project, my interest in climate change has led me to choose the following dataset from Kaggle: https://www.kaggle.com/datasets/bhadramohit/climate-change-dataset/data